katzer/cordova-plugin-local-notifications/README.md

 });
 ```

+### Grouping

-You can bundle connected notifications together as a single group:
+Your app can present multiple notifications as a single group:

+- A parent notification displays a summary of its child notifications.
+- The child notifications are presented without duplicate header information.

 ```js
 cordova.plugins.notification.local.schedule([